FH-Cloud-Computing/website/docs/lectures/2-iaas/index.md

 relatively low price point.
 The reason for that is that it is the simplest and cheapest to build.

 Some cloud providers offer disk redundancy ([RAID](https://en.wikipedia.org/wiki/RAID)) while others don't.
-At any rate a hardware failure on they physical machine means that your data may become unavailable for a period of time or may be completely lost.
+At any rate a hardware failure of the physical machine means that your data may become unavailable for a period of time or may be completely lost.

 It is therefore very advisable to solve redundancy on top of the virtual machine, e.g. by building a replicated database